Helping Victims of Recreational Vehicle Accidents in Houston

 Finally, if a vehicle part malfunctioned, resulting in injuries, the accident victim may assert a claim or lawsuit against the RV (or part) manufacturer or designer.
 Due to their large weights and sizes, manufacturers must make reliable RV parts.
 If the accident victim can prove that a collision occurred because of a defective or improperly designed RV part, the accident victim may assert a product liability claim.
 These claims can sometimes require expert testimony to prove.
 For example, you may require an expert to prove that a manufacturer defectively made or improperly designed a vehicle part despite reasonable, available alternative designs.

 The large number of potentially responsible parties can sometimes make recreational vehicle accident cases difficult to prove.
-The team of attorneys and legal professionals at Stewart J. Guss, Attorney at Law, can help you explore all potential legal avenues of compensation and can file a claim or lawsuit against all potentially responsible defendants in your case.
+The team of attorneys and legal professionals at Stewart J. Guss, Injury Accident Lawyers, can help you explore all potential legal avenues of compensation and can file a claim or lawsuit against all potentially responsible defendants in your case.

 What Damages Can I Recover in a Houston RV Accident?